Ah! That burning desire to become a model.

 Bodybuilding and Steroids

-Before we discuss that, let’s talk about testosterone.
-Testosterone is a male hormone responsible for maintaining muscle mass and sex drive.
-In youth, the body produces ample testosterone in healthy male adults.
-With age, the production of testosterone decreases and males tend to lose muscle mass and starts gaining fat.
-That’s where a synthetic steroid comes in.
-A synthetic steroid is used to cure low levels of testosterone.
+Testosterone is a male hormone produced naturally by the body.
+This hormone is responsible for maintaining muscle mass and sex drive.
+In youth, the body produces sufficient testosterone in healthy male adults.
+With age, the production of testosterone decreases and men tend to lose muscle mass, and may also start gaining fat.

-Notice I used the word ‘used.’
-When a healthy young adult whose body is already producing optimal levels of testosterone uses a synthetic steroid to boost his already high testosterone levels, he is ‘abusing’ steroids.
+When a healthy young adult (whose body is already producing optimal levels of testosterone) uses a synthetic steroid to boost his (already high) testosterone levels, he is ‘abusing’ steroids.
 And abuse can create havoc if you don’t know what you’re dealing with.

-If I were to choose between sleep and food on a particular day, I’d pick the former.
+If I were to choose between sleep and food on a particular day, I’d pick sleep.

 You can get away without eating dinner.
 But you cannot get away without a sound sleep.